 The Creative Conscience Awards welcome projects by students and graduates (of up to two years) from any creative discipline.
-The deadline for 2018 has now passed, but we’ll be launching the 2019 awards at the end of this year.
+We are now accepting submissions for the 2019 awards until the deadline on the 19th of April.
 The awards are the perfect opportunity to push your curiosity and create the change you want to see in the world.
-You can work individually or in teams of up to six, and can choose your own issue to tackle or work from one of our exciting briefs.
+You can enter the awards solo or in a team (of up to six), and can choose your own issue to tackle or work from one of our exciting briefs.

 Open for EntriesOctober 5th

 DeadlineApril 19th 2019

 Our awards scheme searches for exciting projects with a focus on social impact.
 You can enter anything you like, as long as the project fits into one of our Impact Themes.
 We also have some exciting briefs that give a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.
 This years deadlines have passed, but feel free to download the briefs for your own personal projects, or to start working early on an entry for the 2019 awards.
 Shortlisted projects are judged by a panel of industry experts based on your creative approach and the potential impact of your project.